Slide rule: Collections

 The MIT Museum in Cambridge, Massachusetts, has a collection of hundreds of slide rules, nomograms, and mechanical calculators.
-The Keuffel and Esser Company collection, from the slide rule manufacturer formerly located in Brooklyn, New York, was donated to MIT around 2005.
-Selected items from the collection are usually on display at the Museum.
+The Keuffel and Esser Company collection, from the slide rule manufacturer formerly located in Hoboken, New Jersey, was donated to MIT around 2005, substantially expanding existing holdings.
+Selected items from the collection are usually on display at the museum.

-The International Slide Rule Museum is said to be "[the world's] most extensive resource for all things concerning slide rules and logarithmic calculators".
-The museum's Web page includes literature relative to slide rules on its "Slide Rule Library" section.
+The International Slide Rule Museum is claimed to be "[the world's] most extensive resource for all things concerning slide rules and logarithmic calculators".
+The museum's Web page includes extensive literature relative to slide rules in its "Slide Rule Library" section.